sudara/stitches/README.md

 Fires when `pause()` is called.

 `track:loading`
-An `AudioNode` was assigned for the track and it has been told to play the appropriate url.
+An `AudioNode` was assigned for the track and it has been told to play the appropriate url via the src attribute being set.

 `track:notPlaying`
 Fired if the attempt to grab an `AudioNode` fails.